Melanie Margalis: 2019 World Championships

 At the 2019 World Aquatics Championships Margalis placed 4th in the final once again in a time of 2:08.91.
 On Day 5, Margalis raced in the 4×200-meter free relay, where she split 1:55.81 to help USA to a new American record and silver medal behind Australia.

 International Swimming League

 In 2019 she was a member of the inaugural International Swimming League representing the Cali Condors, who finished third place in the final match in Las Vegas, Nevada in December.
 During the season Margalis went undefeated in the 400-meter IM breaking the American record several times along the way.

+Coaching career

+In 2022, she was hired as assistant coach at Georgia Tech.
+She was hired as assistant coach at SMU in 2023.

+Personal life

+She is married to swimmer Nic Fink, who won a three medals at the 2024 Summer Olympics.
+Their son was born in 2024.